devopsdays-kc/devopsdayskc-docs/docs/operating_procedures.md

   * All dissenting comments must be acknowledged and preferably addressed by the proposer
   * At the end of the 48 hours, the proposal will pass if there aren’t 4 -1’s

+## Meetings

-### Guide for meetings during planning season for devopsdays KC
+Here is a guide for meetings during planning seasons for devopsdays KC

 * Meetings will be on a set schedule of:
   * First Tuesday Night of the Month 6PM to 8PM (5:30ish to 8:30ish) IN PERSON - 2 hours